dwhiffing/fury/content/aar/nf/nf34_aj/body.md

 runways to crater them and try to prevent any unpleasant surprises in that respect.
 Honduras and Nicaragua have been quiet since their aircraft probes on Day 1, so I'm leaving them alone.
 (Crap.
 Spoke to soon.
-Goblin directly in front of my Panama convoys!
+Goblin directly in front of my Panama convoys\!
 But fortunately just Tuna.)
 Venezuela is watching, but so far no hostile action, despite some close passes with some of the Constitucion class patrol boats.
 I am worried about the one patrolling between the Dominican and Puerto Rico,